Toryt/contracts/README.md

       - upgrade dependencies
         - `mochify` seems no longer maintains, but continues to work; there are however dependencies with security issues; `mochify` is only used as a `devDependency` however
+- 7
+  - 7.0
+    - 7.0.0
+      - there are no functional changes
+      - stop support for Node 14, 16, 18 (breaking)
+      - code is now tested on Node 20, 22, and 24
+      - no longer test on iPhone X (no longer supported), and test on more modern iPad
+      - upgrade dependencies
+        - `mochify` seems no longer maintains, but continues to work; there are however dependencies with security issues; `mochify` is only used as a `devDependency` however
+      - formatting, refactoring, to accommodate `knip`

 ## Where to find